cse-sim/cse/doc/src/records/window.md

 **wnExHcModel=*choice***

-Selects the model used for exterior surface convection when wnModel = Forward\_Difference.
+Selects the model used for exterior surface convection.

 <%= member_table(
   units: "",